 This e-learning course will help your employees learn why competition law exists, how it is interpreted and works in the real world and what the impact can be on companies that do not comply with the law.
 With this course:

-- Understand compliance law and the potential sanctions imposed
+- Understand competition law and the potential sanctions imposed

 - Explore anti-competitive agreements and how the Competition and Markets Authority targets law breakers